-The dark cosmic fluxes created around the black holes can be interesting and less explored targets for direct detections, in light of the multi-messenger detection experiments for the black holes such as gravitational waves and EHT.
-The constraints are also less severe comparing to the stellar productions.
-Especially with the help of the multi-messenger detections, we hope the dark processes around the black holes can be understood and modeled better in the near future.
+The dark cosmic fluxes created around black holes can be interesting and less explored targets for direct detections, in light of the multi-messenger detection experiments for black holes such as gravitational waves and EHT.
+The constraints are also less severe compared to the stellar productions.
+Especially with the help of the multi-messenger detections, we hope the dark processes around black holes can be understood and modeled better in the near future.